Azure/terraform-azurerm-avm-res-web-staticsite/README.md

 ### <a name="input_sku_tier"></a> [sku\_tier](#input\_sku\_tier)

 Description: The tier of the SKU.
+The SKU tier must be one of: `Free`, `Standard`.

 Type: `string`